splunk/public-o11y-docs/sp-oncall/get-started/TOPICTEMPLATE.rst

-.. _user-role:
+.. _topic-template-spoc:

 ************************************************************************
 Get started as user
 ************************************************************************

 .. meta::
-   :description: About the user roll in Splunk On-Call.
+   :description: About the user resolved in Splunk On-Call.

 As a user, you are responsible for taking action on incidents that page you while you are on call.
 You have access to view and edit your own user information, view your on-call schedule, and the ability to take action on alerts.
 For permissions and capabilities for all roles, see :ref:`user-roles-permissions`.